awsdocs/amazon-eks-user-guide/doc_source/vertical-pod-autoscaler.md

 # Vertical Pod Autoscaler<a name="vertical-pod-autoscaler"></a>

-The Kubernetes [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) automatically adjusts the CPU and memory reservations for your pods to help "right size" your applications\.
-This adjustment can improve cluster resource utilization and free up CPU and memory for other pods\.
+The Kubernetes [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) automatically adjusts the CPU and memory reservations for your Pods to help "right size" your applications\.
+This adjustment can improve cluster resource utilization and free up CPU and memory for other Pods\.
 This topic helps you to deploy the Vertical Pod Autoscaler to your cluster and verify that it is working\.

 **Prerequisites**
 + You have an existing Amazon EKS cluster\.
 If you don't, see [Getting started with Amazon EKS](getting-started.md)\.